-All papers and documents submitted for mediation, other than for final Commission determinations as provided for under § 29014, should be provided to the mediator with copies to all parties as specified in the briefing schedule under § 29013 of these regulations.
-Parties should provide electronic copies whenever possible.
-The designated mediator may also exercise discretion in providing additional procedures for the service of papers and documents as appropriate and/or in consideration of restorative justice principles under § 29011, including allowing a party to submit records and other evidence to the mediator without providing copies to the other parties where the mediator determines the party has a reasonable justification for doing so.
+(c) Mediation may also exercise discretion in providing additional procedures for the service of papers and documents as appropriate and/or in consideration of restorative justice principles under § 29011, including allowing abe terminated at any time if either party to submit records and other evidence to the mediator without providing copies to the other parties where the or the mediator determines the party has a reasonable justification for doing so.that continuation of the process would no longer advance the aims of the mediation.
+In this instance, the dispute will then proceed to resolution under section 29014.